-PHA and landlord references for the past 5-years three years five years, gathering information about past performance meeting rental obligations such as rent payment record, late payment record, whether the PHA/landlord ever began or completed lease termination for non-payment, and whether utilities were ever disconnected in the unit.
+PHA and landlord references for the past three years, gathering information about past performance meeting rental obligations such as rent payment record, late payment record, whether the PHA/landlord ever began or completed lease termination for non-payment, and whether utilities were ever disconnected in the unit.
 PHAs and landlords will be asked if they would rent to the applicant family again.

 Utility company references covering the monthly amount of utilities, late payment, disconnection, return of a utility deposit and whether the applicant can get utilities turned on in his/her name.
-(Use of this inquiry will be reserved for applicants applying for units where there are tenant-paid utilities.)
+(Use of this inquiry will be reserved for applicants applying for units where there are tenantpaid utilities.)